kkarthik100/sheet_music_generator/README.md

 # What is it?

 Are you an adult who just started learning classical music?
 Do you find it difficult to read sheet music?
-Do you find it even harder to read sheet music and at the same time move your hands and fingers to play the right notes?
+Do you find it even harder to read sheet music, while at the same time trying to figure out where to move your hands and fingers to play the right notes?
 If so, this is for you.

-Simply load the **index.html** in your browser and it will generate a full sheet of random notes.
-Take a printout of this page and practise with it.
-It will improve your sight reading skills, as random notes (unlike musical passss) force your eyes to pick up every note, since there is no pattern to them.
+Simply open the **index.html** file in your browser and it will generate a page of random sheet music.
+Take a print-out of this page and practise with it.
+It will improve your sight reading skills significantly over time.
+This is because, random notes (unlike musical passages) force your eyes to pick up every note, since there is no discernible pattern to them.

-Even children can hugely improve their sight reading abilities using this tool.
+Children, in particular, can hugely improve their sight reading abilities using this tool.

 # Technicals

+I wrote this tool for someone who was just starting to learn classical music and was struggling with reading sheet music.
+This was written prior to ES6, so it lacks many of the bells and whistles of "modern" JS (I did change some of the *var* keywords to *let* though).
+You are free to modernize the code to your heart's content.
 The Javascript code appears inline within the **index.html** file itself.
 I didn't bother pulling the JS into its own separate file, as it is not too much of code.

 # Improvements